Welcome to the podcast of Load Caesars for, what are we, Thursday?

 Yes.

-Um Colin says, It struck me a while ago that the proponents of multiculturalism don't actually understand that there's an underlying dichotomy.
+Colin says, it struck me a while ago that the proponents of multiculturalism don't actually understand that there's an underlying dichotomy.

 Multicultural means by definition differing cultures with differing values, well, culture.

-Uh some of these cultures will have split from others because of major differences, which in the extremes make them makes them not only incompatible but actively hostile.
+Some of these cultures will have split from others because of major differences, which in the extremes makes them not only incompatible but actively hostile.

-And if you take, for example, the subcontinent, you can see cultures that were that came into existence aggressively against one another.
+And if you take, for example, the subcontinent, you can see cultures that came into existence aggressively against one another.

-Why don't we bring them all here and then sit them in Birmingham, sheep by jowl, and nothing will go wrong.
+Why don't we bring them all here and then sit them in Birmingham, chic by jowl, and nothing will go wrong.

-It's also not a coincidence that um the the the what we might call the political theory of multiculturalism rather than just its historical analogues merged in Canada.
+It's also not a coincidence that what we might call the political theory of multiculturalism rather than just its historical analogues emerged in Canada.

-I mean the two major multicultural theorists of the last century, well one of them still alive, Charles Taylor the philosopher and Will Kimlicker the philosopher, they're the main political theorists of multiculturalism.
+I mean, the two major multicultural theorists of the last century, well, one of them is still alive, Charles Taylor, the philosopher and Will Kimlicker, the philosopher, they're the main political theorists of multiculturalism.

 They saw multiculturalism as addressing a diverse situation that already existed.

-It wasn't really a blueprint, it was more sort of managing system for something that was already in place.
+It was more sort of managing system for something that was already in place.

 Which they didn't view it as.